AAlab1819/NoachTjahjadi-01082170008/Week01 - Introduction/README.md

 # Fraction (Problem 854A).
 [Submission Link](http://codeforces.com/contest/854/submission/42455021)\
-In this problem we have to output the highest possible positive integer that cannot be simplified anymore.\
+In this problem we have to print the highest possible positive integer that cannot be simplified anymore.\
 ```num = n // 2```\
 ```den = n - num```\
 First we need to decide the numerator and the denominator.\